James Washington Watts: Academic work

 James W. Watts has advocated a rhetorical approach to analyzing the contents and influence of biblical literature.
-He applied this method to the Pentateuch (1999) and especially to the book of the Leviticus (2007, 2013).
+He applied this method to the Pentateuch (1999) and especially to the book of Leviticus (2007, 2013a, 2023).
 Watts argued that the ritual rhetoric of Leviticus empowered the temple priests of Jerusalem and Samaria, who in turn ritualized the Torah/Pentateuch containing Leviticus as Judaism's first, and most important, scripture.

 Watts also drew attention to "iconic books"—written texts that are revered primarily as objects of power or influential symbols rather than just as words of instruction, information, or insight.
-In 2001, he and Dorina Miller Parmenter founded the Iconic Books Project at Syracuse University (Watts 2013).
+In 2001, he and Dorina Miller Parmenter founded the Iconic Books Project at Syracuse University (Watts 2013b).
 In 2010, together with S. Brent Plate, they founded the Society for Comparative Research in Iconic and Performative Texts (SCRIPT).

-Watts (2013, 2019) has advocated a three-dimensional model for understanding how religious communities ritualize their scriptures and other sacred texts: in the iconic dimension of the text's visual appearance, material form, and physical manipulation; in the expressive (or performative) dimension of the text's expression in oral words and mental thoughts, as well as in song, visual art, theater and film; and in the semantic dimension of the text's interpretation in preaching, commentary, and ritualized study.
+Watts (2013b, 2019) has advocated a three-dimensional model for understanding how religious communities ritualize their scriptures and other sacred texts: in the iconic dimension of the text's visual appearance, material form, and physical manipulation; in the expressive (or performative) dimension of the text's expression in oral words and mental thoughts, as well as in song, visual art, theater and film; and in the semantic dimension of the text's interpretation in preaching, commentary, and ritualized study.

 Watts brought these two research programs together into a religious studies approach to biblical studies.
 He argued that ritualizing first the Torah/Pentateuch (2017) and then biblical literature generally (2021a) in these three dimensions generated their status as scripture.
 Their continuing ritualization by Jews and Christians in all three dimensions reinforces their scriptural status.